rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 public int _key;
 ```

-If you use this object within a `DBSource`, it will read the data from the database column "Id" and then call the `ToString` method on every record
+If you use this object within a `DbSource`, it will read the data from the database column "Id" and then call the `ToString` method on every record
 before actually writing it into the property.

 Now you could add another property: